Bishop Estate East, Woodbridge

 My original goal for this hike was to get up to the ridge and “Lookout Point” for the sunrise.

 And, for the record, I did exactly that.
 The only problem was heavy rain and low clouds.
-No biggie.
+No views for me.

-This property has a network of flat blue trails below the ridge that highlight a bunch of old stone walls.
+This property has a network of flat blue and red trails below the ridge that highlight a bunch of old stone walls.
 There is a really great bridge here as well that cross the West River.
-But the “real” trail is the red trail that makes its way up to the West Rock Ridge.
+But the “real” trail is the blue/yellow trail that makes its way up to the West Rock Ridge and West Rock Park.

-The red trail is never too steep, but it does climb 430 feet fairly quickly.
+The connecting is never too steep, but it does climb 430-feet fairly quickly.
 While climbing, the trail passes beneath some rather impressive cliffs and rock jumbles.
 What struck me was how much effort was put into this trail.
 So true trail-building skills were employed here, by someone who knew what they were doing.

 It happens.
 Before scuttling back down the trail, I took a moment to reflect on my hike of the Regicides Trail several years ago.
 It’s a pretty cool hike, and one that isn’t brought up much in CFPA circles.
 But its mix of history and scenery is tough to beat here in Central Connecticut.